ta3ag/lbd/docs/LangRef.rst

     This attribute indicates that the inliner should attempt to inline this function into callers whenever possible, ignoring any active inlining size threshold for this caller.
-``cold``
-    This attribute indicates that this function is rarely called.
-When computing edge weights, basic blocks post-dominated by a cold function call are also considered to be cold; and, thus, given low weight.
 ``nonlazybind``
     This attribute suppresses lazy symbol binding for the function.
 This may make calls to the function faster, at the cost of extra program